0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomGuardDesign.png" alt="">

 Next , let's walkthrough each filter.<br/>
-For the full implemntation of the filters : https://github.com/0mWindyBug/RansomGuard/blob/main/RansomGuardBeta/RansomGuard/filters.cpp
+For the full implementation of the filters : https://github.com/0mWindyBug/RansomGuard/blob/main/RansomGuardBeta/RansomGuard/filters.cpp

 ### PreCreate
 Generally speaking , the PreCreate filter is responsible to filter out any uninteresting I/O requests.
-For now , we are only interested in file opens for R/W ,  from usermode (so yes , not filtering new files , altough that's going to change later on in the blogpost). <br/>
+For now , we are only interested in file opens for R/W , from usermode (so yea , not filtering new files , altough that going to change later on in the blogpost).<br/>
 In addition , as we've discussed earlier this is our only chance to capture the initial state of truncated files , if the file might get truncated - we read the file , calculate it's entropy, backup it's contents in memory and pass it all to PostCreate.<br/>
-Lastly , we enforce access restrictions : <br/>
+Lastly , also use this filter to enforce access restrictions : <br/>
-* The restore directory is accessible only from kernel mode.
+* The restore directory shpould be accessible only from kernel mode.
   - The user can connect to RansomGuard's filter port and issue a control to copy the files to a user-accesible location. <br/>
 * A process marked as malicious(ransomware) is blocked from any file-system access.
 <br/>